forwardemail/forwardemail.net/app/views/privacy/index.md

 * Failed authentication attempts are tracked per IP address in Redis.
 * This data expires automatically (typically within 24 hours).
 * Used to prevent brute-force attacks on user accounts.

+## Audit Logs

+To help you monitor and secure your account and domains, we maintain audit logs for certain changes.
+These logs are used to send notification emails to account holders and domain administrators.

+### Account Changes

+* We track changes to important account settings (e.g., two-factor authentication, display name, timezone).
+* When changes are detected, we send an email notification to your registered email address.
+* Sensitive fields (e.g., password, API tokens, recovery keys) are tracked but their values are redacted in notifications.
+* Audit log entries are cleared after the notification email is sent.

+### Domain Settings Changes

+For domains with multiple administrators, we provide detailed audit logging to help teams track configuration changes:

+**What we track:**

+* Changes to domain settings (e.g., bounce webhooks, spam filtering, DKIM configuration)
+* Who made the change (email address of the user)
+* When the change was made (timestamp)
+* The IP address from which the change was made
+* The browser/client user-agent string

+**How it works:**

+* All domain administrators receive a single consolidated email notification when settings change.
+* The notification includes a table showing each change with the user who made it, their IP address, and timestamp.
+* Sensitive fields (e.g., webhook keys, API tokens, DKIM private keys) are tracked but their values are redacted.
+* User-agent information is included in a collapsible "Technical Details" section.
+* Audit log entries are cleared after the notification email is sent.

+**Why we collect this:**

+* To help domain administrators maintain security oversight
+* To enable teams to audit who made configuration changes
+* To assist with troubleshooting if unexpected changes occur
+* To provide accountability for shared domain management

 ## Cookies and Sessions